swimer11/swimer11/README.md

 - <b>Software Engineering Capstone Project </b>
   - [Capstone Public Repo](https://github.com/Lets-Launch-a-Game/Lets-Launch-a-Game.github.io)

    This project was to create a story based survival game in Unreal Engine 5.
-Our goal was to create a game similar to the froest with early 2000's graphic style.
+Our goal was to create a game similar to the forest with early 2000's graphic style.
 Below are some early access images of the game.</p>

 ![Untitled_video](https://github.com/user-attachments/assets/1b83eab8-dc2e-4798-8d7e-601dfbb5f788)
 ![treespng](https://github.com/user-attachments/assets/736693ed-6faa-4f71-a8fd-ad54f849183a)

 <h2> Other Projects I have worked on:</h2>
-<p> I helped co-author a feature request for a popular open source platform: https://github.com/ionic-team/ionic-framework/pull/30143</p>
+<p> I helped co-author a feature request for a popular open source project: https://github.com/ionic-team/ionic-framework/pull/30143</p>

 <h2> Small side projects: </h2>